 Mel Stampz has free A2 free envelope templates for both side opening and top opening envelopes.
 You can print them with or without the score lines.

 Jam Paper also has a free A2 envelope template that with one click can be downloaded in your favorite word processor.
-It already has addresses in the correct places to help get you started.
+It already has in the correct places to help get you started.

 A6 Envelope Templates